 Getting started is always the hardest part, as it sets the tone and takes the initiative for the exchange to come.
 Here is a guide to all you need to know about starting conversations in different contexts.

-- Start A Conversation With Strangers At A Networking Event
+- Start A Conversation With Strangers At A Social Or Networking Event

-- How To Start A Conversation At Parties
+- Start A Conversation At Dinner Parties With New And Old Friends

 - How To Start A Conversation With A Group Of People